Gozala/workspace/pages/w3 accounting.md

-- I have been advocating for a controversial idea of doing all "accounting"
+- I have been advocating for a controversial idea of doing all of our "accounting" using